pauldennis2/TextQuest/GameMechanics.md

 The hero has a `magic` stat that does nothing.

 The hero can have knowledge of various areas of magic (defined by the designer).
-These could be traditional elements like fire magic, earth magic, whatever, or whatever categories you want to come up with.
+These could be traditional elements like fire magic, earth magic, etc., or whatever categories you want to come up with.

 Spells are defined in JSON like dungeons and make use of the same library of events.